nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 (simplified, definition in Section 3) is composed by metadata (phase, sequence number) and one attribute from the payload (operation).
 Operations map behavior to state (see Section 3).

+The following table illustrates the log storage API.
+The Function describes the primitive supported by the log storage API.
+The Parameters column specifies the parameters given to the endpoint as query parameters.
+Endpoint specifies the endpoint mapping a certain log primitive.
+The column Returns specifies what the contents of "response_data" mean.
+This last field is illustrated by column Response Example.

 #### 2.1 Example